Ancient Greek warfare

 The Thebans acted with alacrity to establish a hegemony of their own over Greece.
 However, Thebes lacked sufficient manpower and resources, and became overstretched.
 Following the death of Epaminondas and loss of manpower at the Battle of Mantinea, the Theban hegemony ceased.
-The losses in the ten years of the Theban hegemony left all the Greek city-states weakened and divided.
-The city-states of southern Greece were too weak to resist the rise of the Macedonian kingdom in the north.
-With revolutionary tactics, King Philip II brought most of Greece under his sway, paving the way for the conquest of "the known world" by his son Alexander the Great.
-The rise of the Macedonian Kingdom is generally taken to signal the beginning of the Hellenistic period, and certainly marked the end of the distinctive hoplite battle in Ancient Greece.
+The losses in the ten years of the Theban hegemony left all the Greek weakened and divided.

+The of southern Greece were now too weak to resist the rise of the Macedonian kingdom under Philip II.
+With revolutionary tactics and a reformed Macedonian army, Philip II of Macedon brought most of Greece under his sway, paving the way for the conquest of "the known world" by his son Alexander the Great.
+The rise of the Macedon marked the end of the distinctive hoplite battle.

 Military structure and methods

 Hoplite

 A hoplite armed with an aspis and a doru.
-It is usually agreed that the doru could not be used two-handed with the Aspis.
+It is usually agreed that the doru could not be used two-handed with the aspis.

 Along with the rise of the city-state evolved a brand new style of warfare and the emergence of the hoplite.
 The hoplite was an infantryman, the central element of warfare in Ancient Greece.
-The word hoplite (Greek ὁπλίτης, hoplitēs) derives from hoplon (ὅπλον, plural hopla, ὅπλα) meaning the arms carried by a hoplite Hoplites were the citizen-soldiers of the Ancient Greek City-states (except Spartans who were professional soldiers).
-They were primarily armed as spear-men and fought in a phalanx (see below).
+The word hoplite (Greek ὁπλίτης, hoplitēs) derives from hoplon (ὅπλον, plural hopla, ὅπλα) meaning the arms carried by a hoplite Hoplites were the citizen-soldiers of the Ancient Greek (except Spartans who were professional soldiers).
+They were primarily armed as spearmen and fought in a phalanx (see below).

 Hoplite armor was extremely expensive for the average citizen, so it was commonly passed down from the soldier's father or relative.
-Alexander's Macedonian army had spears called sarissas that were 18 feet long, far longer than the 6–9 foot Greek dory.
+Alexander's Macedonian army had spears called sarissas that were 18 ft long, far longer than the 6–9 ft Greek dory.
 The secondary weapon of a hoplite was the xiphos, a short sword used when the soldier's spear was broken or lost while fighting.